 Reviews of Antarctica Cruises

-There are now innumerable Antarctica cruise reviews and trip review websites on the internet.
+There are now innumerable Antarctica cruise review and trip review websites on the internet.
 Most offer trusted advice, but some need to be taken with a grain of salt.
 Don’t rush to judgement if you read a poor review about an Antarctic expedition or ship.
 We have found that poor reviews are often the result of a mismatch between the interests of the traveler and the type of cruise they were on.
 For instance, if a traveler is expecting extensive activity but books a trip with limited options, they will be disappointed.
 The best type of Antarctica cruise review is a personal referral.
 Ask your booking agent to get you in touch with a past client who has traveled to Antarctica on a comparable trip or ship.
 Reputable agencies will gladly refer their past clients, helping you choose the best Antarctica cruise for your interests, ability and budget.

 Why Travel to Antarctica?